gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter8.md

 	So that I can decide whether to take an umbrella or not

 Our first task task will be to display the current weather conditions for our vicinity.
-The acceptance criteria for this story might well state the following:
+The acceptance criteria for this story might well state:

 	Display the following:

  	* our location
  	* the actual temperature
  	* the apparent temperature
  	* the current weather conditions
  	* the weather conditions for the next hour
  	* the weather conditions for the next 24 hours

 	The temperature should be displayed in either Fahrenheit or Celsius depending on the location.
 The following coutries use Fahrenheit: the Bahamas, Belize, the Cayman Islands, Palau and the United States and its associated territories of American Samoa and the U.S. Virgin Islands (source http://en.wikipedia.org/wiki/Fahrenheit).

 ##The Model##